Visiting the clinic: what you need to know

 If you have any further questions, please let me know.

 1. What you need to do

 On the day of your appointment check section 2 (below) to see if you should not attend.

 Please bring one large freshly laundered towel or covering for your treatment (especially if it’s cold!).

 Guidance on mask wearing has changed.
-Unless exempt from doing so it is now a legal requirement that both patients and practitioners should wear a face mask whilst in the clinic.
-Please bring a facemask to wear in the clinic (if you can't find it, don’t worry! - you will be provided with one).
+It is no longer a legal requirement to wear a face mask in the clinic.
+Of course you may still choose to wear a facemask (if you can't find it, don’t worry! - you will be provided with one).
 Please put it on before you enter the clinic.
 Please note that I will be wearing a mask in the treatment room.
-Read more about the changes to mask guidelines here.
-Read more about permitted exemptions here If you feel you are unable to wear a mask or are unsure about anything please feel free to contact me to discuss it.
-Please note if you are exempt from wearing a mask I will not challenge your decision, nor refuse treatment on that basis.

 Please bring a bottle of water to drink.

-If you would like to wait inside (no car or mobile phone for instance), enter the building 5 minutes before your appointment time.
-Please take a seat in the waiting room if I’m not there.
+If you would like to wait inside enter the building 5 minutes before your appointment time.

 If possible pay by card or bank transfer, not with cash.